 This paper describes policy options to enable greater use of compostable packaging.

 Members of our Plastics: Redefining Single-Use project were part of this consultation.
-Included were Dr Thomas Webb and Dr Rukayya Muazu.
+Included were Thomas Webb and Rukayya Muazu.
 And our packaging consultant Sarah Greenwood from the same team also gave evidence.
+If you want to know more, you can read the full POSTnote here.

 The food sector uses a lot of plastic packaging.
 However, plastic waste is a growing consumer concern.